Ososese-A/Animal_Facts_Api/README.md

-The idea behinf this facts API was to develop a simple API which anyone can use to get facts about animals either randomly upon each request or a one time fetch for all the data to be used in a different way.
+The idea behind this facts API was to develop a simple API which anyone can use to get facts about animals either randomly upon each request or a one time fetch for all the data to be used in a different way.